MicrosoftDocs/fabric-docs/docs/data-factory/connector-sql-database-copy-activity.md

 Under **Advanced**, you can specify the following fields:

-- **Query timeout (minutes)**: Specify the timeout for query command execution, default is 120.
-If a parameter is set for this property, allowed values are timespan, such as 120.
+- **Query timeout (minutes)**: Specify the timeout for query command execution, default is 120 minutes.
+If parameter is set for this property, allowed values are timespan, such as "02:00:00" (120 minutes).

     :::image type="content" source="./media/connector-sql-database/query-timeout.png" alt-text="Screenshot showing Query timeout settings.":::